Beauty, Race & Genetics: Can Blacks & Africans Be Born With Natural Blue Or Green-Coloured Eyes? How Does It Happen?

 CAN BLACK & AFRICAN PEOPLE HAVE BLUE OR GREEN EYES?

 Many believe that the blue-eyed gene, or indeed those for green or hazel eyes, only occurs naturally in Europeans, and that people of African heritage with these eye colours are wearing coloured contact lenses.
-Indeed, according to Google’s global search statistics, 1,600 people type the question, “Can black people have blue eyes?” into their browsers each month, in search of clarification.
-Notably, Google records more monthly queries about black and African people with natural blue eyes than it does about blacks with green eyes.
+Indeed, according to Google’s global search statistics, 2,000 people type the question, “Can black people have blue eyes?” into their browsers each month, in search of clarification.
+Another 3,500 Google the term, “Black girls and women with green or blue eyes”, while 2,500 ask about a “black baby with blue eyes”.
+Notably, Google records more monthly queries about black people with natural blue eyes than it does about blacks with green eyes.

 BLACK PEOPLE BLUE EYES FAKE?